-Career information is available in the Academic Counselor's office, Career-Technical Counselor's office, Career Center, and the Skill/Tech One-Stop Career Center.
+Career information is available in the Career Center.
 Testing is also available to assist you in clarifying career interests and aptitude.
-The Career Center is located in the Student Services Building.
+The Career Center is located on the second floor of the Eddie M. Smith Student Union.
 The Career Center is open from 8 a.m. to 4 p.m.
 Monday-Friday.